juanma-wp/enterprise-block-editor/Module 6 Customizing the Editor Experience/02 Slot & Fill System.md

-## **Slot & Fill System**
+# 6.2: Slot & Fill System

-The Slot & Fill system is a powerful feature in WordPress that allows developers to inject custom UI elements into predefined areas of the Block Editor.
+The [Slot & Fill system](https://developer.wordpress.org/block-editor/reference-guides/slotfills/) is a powerful feature in WordPress that allows developers to inject custom UI elements into predefined areas of the Block Editor.
 This system provides a flexible way to extend and customize the editor experience without modifying core code.

 The Slot & Fill system consists of two main components: